msantelli/m_peirce/README.md

 ## Known bugs

 - The generator doesn't capitalize arguments properly
-- The sentences list are grammaticaly weird and very basic and are just placeholders.
+- The sentences list are grammatically weird and very basic and are just placeholders.
 Any .txt with sentences will work if you want to use your own.
-- The wrong rule is paired with Disjunction Introduction, it should be A / A and B
+- ~~The wrong rule is paired with Disjunction Introduction, it should be A / A and B~~ **FIXED**: Disjunction Introduction now correctly pairs with Invalid Conjunction Introduction (A / Therefore, A and B)
 - Very few Natural Language variations of the templates are a bit forced, confusing or artificial.
 This will be corrected or clarified before publishing results.